PerfectlySoft/PerfectDocs/guide/sysProcess.md

 #### detatch

-Detach from the process such that it will not be manually terminated when this object is deinitialized.
+Detach from the process such that it will not be manually terminated when this object is uninitialized.

 ``` swift
 myProcess.detatch()